 This data in turn will be obtained from WARM.
 WARM has a powerful software that tracks radio plays of any song in real-time, using AudioFingerprint Technology and Music Recognition.
 Every song gets its own unique fingerprint which WARM matches with the music playing on radio stations around the world.
 The algorithm behind this is powered by MusicDNA.

-The analyzed data will comprise the first six months of the present year 2020, from the 1st of January to the 30th of June, and will revolve around three specific variables: share of artists classified by gender, the gender of the artists occupying the highest positions in the ranking, and most popular male and female artists.
+The analysed data will comprise the first six months of the present year 2020, from the 1st of January to the 30th of June, and will revolve around three specific variables: share of artists classified by gender, the gender of the artists occupying the highest positions in the ranking, and most popular male and female artists.

 Note that WARM acknowledges “non-binary” as a legitimate gender and guarantees it is part of their outlook.
 However, for this particular report, the categories considered are "female", "male", and "mixed collaborations (male-female)" aiming to highlight the gap between women and men.